-The Pomodoro Method is a well-established technique that helps you work in focused bursts and then give your brain a break.
+The Pomodoro Method is a well-established technique that helps you work in focused bursts and then giving your brain a break.
 It works like this:

 Using this technique keeps you on task, helping you give focused energy to the things that are most important.
 It also keeps you from working too long without taking a break.

-There are unique distractions when you work from home.
+There are going to be distractions when you have a working-from-home job.
 If you have kids or roommates, there may be a fair amount of noise.
-And if you don’t have an office where you can close the door, that noise will probably make it harder for you to get things done.
+If you don't have an office where you can close the door, that noise will probably make it harder for you to get things done.

-One relatively simple solution is to get noise-cancelling headphones and then listen to background music or ambient noise that won’t distract you.
+One relatively simple solution is to get noise-canceling headphones and then listen to background music or ambient noise that won't distract you.
 Some listening options to consider:

-Few things kill productivity like the internet.
-One minute you’re working away, the next you’re sucked into the black hole of Facebook.
+Social media is one of the biggest time wasters.
+One minute you're working away, the next, you're sucked into the black hole of doom scrolling.

-If you have trouble resisting the allure of certain websites, consider using an application that will physically prevent you from accessing those websites.
-Freedom and Rescue Time both allow you to block specific websites for set periods of time so you can enjoy distraction-free productivity.
+If you have trouble resisting the allure of Tiktok or other favorite sites, consider using an application that will physically prevent you from accessing those URLs: Freedom and Rescue Time both allow you to block specific websites for set periods of time so you can enjoy distraction-free productivity.

 #16 - Respond To Messages In Batches

-In an effort to prove that you’re working diligently and being productive, you may be tempted to immediately answer every message or quick question a coworker sends your way.
-Your inbox dings, you stop what you’re doing, and you fire back a response.
+In an effort to prove that you're working diligently and being productive, you may be tempted to immediately answer every message or quick question a coworker sends your way.
+Your inbox dings, you stop what you're doing, and you fire back a response.